Configuring for first use

 - If you need access to repositories across multiple GitHub organizations, configure your GitHub App as public but do not list it on GitHub's marketplace.

-HCP Terraform has a preconfigured public GitHub app(opens in new tab) which you can install in any GitHub organization(s) as required.
+HCP Terraform has a pre-configured public GitHub app(opens in new tab) which you can install in any GitHub organization(s) as required.

 OAuth